1 year after the truth: This is Flint now

 The investigation

 Nine state and local officials have been charged so far as part of the Flint water crisis criminal investigation.
-Michigan Attorney General Bill Schuette says he won't not stop until he is satisfied he has followed all the leads and has all the facts.
+Michigan Attorney General Bill Schuette says he won't stop until he is satisfied he has followed all the leads and has all the facts.

 Schuette says there are two more high-ranking officials who he suspects of ordering a cover-up of data showing there was a water crisis in Flint.